Are you ready for a life changing adventure?

 6. All in-country excursion transportation travel costs, hotels, entrance fees to museums, waterfalls, and parks.

+You will be responsible for your VISA, vaccinations and transport to JFK.
 The only additional out of pocket expenses are bottled water, soda and other beverages that are available for sale at the center; and also, lunches when you are on the six days excursion trips.
 For example, when you are on the excursion trips, all your transportation expenses, entrance fees, hotels, breakfast and dinner will be covered.
-You are only responsible for your lunches and drinks for the six days that you are away from the center.
+You are only responsible for your lunches and drinks for the days that you are away from the center.

 Accommodation is one to two people in a room.
 There is running water and showers.